daviddewhurst/daviddewhurst.github.io/glppl/index.md

 ## License etc.

-`glppl` is licensed under the GPL v3.
+`glppl` is licensed under the AGPL v3.
 If you would like a license exception, please contact lppl@davidrushingdewhurst.com.

 Copyright David Rushing Dewhurst, 2022 - present.